 If one side wins a point in a deuce, the score is referred to as Advantage In (the winning side)-Advantage Out.
 Then, if the Advantage In side scores another point, they win the game.
 In a deuce, a side needs to gain two consecutive points to win.
 Each side will continue to be tied (a deuce) or one side has the advantage until the game is won by two points.

 Tie Break Set

 The tie break in tennis usually refers to when both sides have the same number of sets toward the end of a match.
 A “tie break set” requires a player to win six games in order to win.
 If the set is tied at 5-5, a player must win two consecutive games to win the set.

 If the set is tied at 6-6, then a final game is played which determines the winner of the set.
 This is called the “tie break game.”
-In a tie break game, a player must score 7 points and have a lead by at least two points at the time of the 7th point scored to win (the “15, 30, 40” system is not used in this situation).
-Each player switches sides after 6 points have been played.
+In a tie break game, a player must score seven points and have a lead by at least two points at the time of the seventh point scored to win (the “15, 30, 40” system is not used in this situation).
+Each player switches sides after six points have been played.

 What is a tie break set in tennis?

 To break a tie in a set, a player must win two more games than their opponent.
 However, if the score gets to 6-6 in the set, a tie break game will be played.
 A tie break game is won by getting to seven points before your opponent.
 Even in the tie break game, a player must still win by two points.